How much practise should my child do per week?

 How much will lessons cost me?

 A Group lesson fee is £11 per lesson.
 We use our Arts Council England Funding to subsidise the cost of the first three terms.
-Term one beginner rate is £60 for the term.
+Term one beginner rate is £6 per lesson.
 Term Two and Three are £8.50 per lesson.
 We ask that parents commit to a full term.
 We don't refund if lessons are cancelled part way through a term.

 Are there any extra costs?